LtSnakePlissken/Q/docs/how-to-setup-validator.md

       "rpc": "https://rpc.q.org"`
     }

-## Put stake in validators contract
+## Put Stake in Validators Contract

 As was mentioned previously, you need to put stake to validators contract in order to become a validator.
 There’s a script that does it for you: